 Working for Harrow Council

-Harrow Council aspires to be at the forefront of promoting equality of opportunity as an employer, service provider, procurer of goods and services and a community leader.
+Harrow Council aims to be at the forefront of promoting equality of opportunity as:

 Employing people with disabilities

 We actively encourage more people with disabilities to apply for jobs with us.
 The council is signed up to be a Disability Confident employer.
 Currently Harrow Council is Disability Confident Committed.
 View information on the disability confident campaign.

 If you have a disability and you meet the minimum requirements for the job, we welcome an application from you.

 This commitment has also been recommended to all schools in the borough.

 Please indicate in your application if you need any specific assistance or adjustments to enable you to be interviewed.

 We anticipate that some applicants may need specialist equipment or reasonable adjustments made to the work, or work environment, to enable them to carry out their duties.
 If this applies to you please provide details with your application and these will be discussed at the interview.